 However, it is far too easy for us as Christians to look down on “those who are perishing” as though they are lost children groping about in the darkness.
-Being “in the light,” we know that to be a spiritual reality, but we forget that a person that has spent their entire life in darkness is accustomed to the dark.
+Being “in the light,” we know that’s a spiritual reality.
+We forget, though, that people who have spent their entire life in darkness are accustomed to the dark.

-But if someone then turns on the light, you are, for a short time, just as blinded by the light as someone coming in from outside would be blinded by the darkness.
-Either way, going from light to dark or dark to light, you are probably going to whack your shin on the coffee table.
+But if someone then turns on the light, you are just as blinded by the light as someone coming in from outside would be blinded by the darkness.
+Either way, you are probably going to whack your shin on the coffee table.

-A person who has spent time in the dark room doesn’t have a problem walking through it.
+People who have spent time in the dark room don’t have a problem walking through it.
 They are accustomed to the darkness, and it suits them.
-However, that person in the dark room is missing out on so many things that could be seen in the light.
+However, a person in the dark room is missing out on so many things that could be seen in the light.

 After all, once you get past the initial shock of the light coming on and the brief pain of the rhodopsin breaking down in your eyeballs, then you can see just fine.
 Much better in fact, than you could even when accustomed to the dark.

-This is why we have light switches in our houses—we have always instinctively known that light is better than darkness, so we have developed technology that allows us to have light whenever we desire at the flip of a switch.
+This is why we have light switches in our house.
+We have always instinctively known that light is better than darkness, so we have developed technology that allows us to have light at the flip of a switch.

 This raises a troubling question, however.

-If it is so instinctive that we would be attracted to and prefer physical light over physical darkness, then why is it that we are so resistant to come out of spiritual darkness into the light?
+If it is so instinctive that we would prefer physical light over physical darkness, then why are we so resistant to come out of spiritual darkness into the light?